HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Limitations

 \section{Limitations}

 Although \textsc{HUMORCHAIN} is grounded in four foundational humor theories—Incongruity–Resolution, Benign Violation, Superiority, and Relief—its theoretical coverage remains incomplete.
 More recent frameworks and multidisciplinary perspectives have not yet been systematically integrated, and certain forms of humor (e.g., culturally embedded irony or reference-dependent implicit jokes) may therefore be underrepresented or insufficiently captured.
 However, the modular design of our Theory-Guided Multi-Stage Reasoning Framework enables us to incorporate new generation strategies with only modification of generation prompts, which highlights the flexibility of our framework.
 In future works, we plan to incorporate and compare additional humor theories to further strengthen the theoretical grounding of the reasoning module and to more comprehensively cover diverse humor phenomena.
+Humor theory-guided reasoning is inherently unable to cover all humor phenomena exhaustively, which also reflects the inherent limitation of theory-guided Chain-of-Thought reasoning; future practical deployment will therefore focus on balancing the comprehensiveness of humor theory integration and the computational complexity of the reasoning system.

 Moreover, humor is inherently subjective: even for the same joke or image caption, differences in cultural background, linguistic experience, and personal preference can lead to markedly different perceptions of funniness.
 Although we employ pairwise comparisons and binary annotations to approximate consensus-style labels and train the discriminator accordingly, the current framework remains biased toward captions that appeal to the majority rather than modeling individual humor preferences in a fine-grained manner.
 Future work will explore the integration of personalization signals and user modeling to better capture such subjective variability.